oskarkook/proxy-form/README.md

   - Performance with arrays can be difficult to optimize
   - Updating the form externally can become difficult if you have many inter-dependent fields

+### Alternative solutions
+The usefulness of the functions that this library provides can be arguable, so it is important to compare it to various alternatives.

+**Other form libraries.** Discussed in the previous section.

+**Redux.** Redux offers a more systematic approach to how data is managed and changed.
+It is a valid alternative when you need a stricter approach.
+You'd need a helper library for forms, though.

+**State machines.** Same as Redux: it is a more systematic approach and can be a preferred option in some cases, however you will need helper libraries to make your life easier.

+**Passing values through the component tree manually.** This has the following drawbacks:
+- Difficult to optimize when you have nested data
+- Have to have your own wrapper for field helpers (`field()` in this library)
+- Need to religiously use `React.memo()` to actually make React not re-render when the props stay the same
+- Have to implement your own update lifecycle

 ### Why `update()` instead of using the `set()` handler of the Proxy?
 The `set()` handler theoretically could offer an even more convenient usage of the state object, as you could directly manipulate the form data.
 These are the reasons why the `update()` handler is prefered: